NHI relies on host organizations to distribute high quality, dynamic training. Similarly,

 To begin the hosting process, simply set up a new account or update your information

-"Host/Instructor" box in your profile.
-Then, search through the catalog of courses
+and select the "Host/Instructor" box in your profile.
+Then, search through the catalog

-that NHI offers and select the Host Request button next to the one you'd like to
+of courses that NHI offers and select the Host Request button next to the one you'd

 Once this Host Request Form is submitted, the NHI Scheduler and an instructor will